Return to House on Haunted Hill: Production

 Dark Castle Entertainment announced it would produce a sequel to House on Haunted Hill (1999) in August 2006, and said it had cast Amanda Righetti in the lead at the same time.
 In June 2007, Warner Bros. agreed to co-fund the sequel under its Warner Premiere brand, a subdivision of the studio that focuses on direct-to-DVD releases and other digital media.
-The picture was filmed using high-definition digital media, and the script and shots were designed for use with the Navigational Cinema technology (which permits viewers to manipulate up to seven aspects of the story line to create more than 90 different versions of the film).
+The picture was filmed using high-definition digital media, and contains an extra feature dubbed Navigational Cinema, an interactive film with a "choose your own adventure" concept which permits viewers to manipulate up to seven aspects of the story line to create 96 different versions of the film.
 Actor Jeffrey Combs said that the script did not contain the "navigational branching" scenes, and director Victor Garcia admitted that these script changes did not arrive until the start of principal photography.

 Return to House on Haunted Hill was the feature film directorial debut for Victor Garcia, who had previously helmed a single short film.
 It was also the first screenplay credit for writer William Massa.
 Filming occurred in Sofia, Bulgaria.